 - Recommended gear archetype: Robes + focus staff with mana regen and spell potency (+25% spell power, +18% mana regen)

-- Recommended play pattern: Control battlefield with roots/stuns, prioritize casting order for interrupts
+- Combat pattern: Control battlefield with roots/stuns, prioritize casting order for interrupts

 -